chandrakanth527/thinkify/README.md

 While the codebase may appear complex at first glance, the underlying logic is relatively straightforward.
 Feel free to open an [issue](https://github.com/idootop/reactflow-auto-layout/issues) if you have any questions.

+## 🤖 AI Assistant (experimental)

+The mindmap now features an optional AI copilot for drafting new child nodes and refreshing descriptions.

+- Copy `.env.example` to `.env` and add your personal OpenAI key to `VITE_OPENAI_API_KEY` (the value stays on your machine).
+- Optionally change `VITE_OPENAI_MODEL` to another cost-effective model; the default is `gpt-4o-mini`.
+- In the app, open a node, launch the AI pane, and review suggestions before accepting or rejecting them.
+Nothing is applied without your confirmation.

+All prompts and responses are stored locally in the browser for now.

 ## ❤️ Acknowledgements

 This project builds upon the work of many others: